TuanaCelik/antaeus/README.md

 *ScheduleService*

-This service will check whether the date matcher the payment date and call the billingService.processUnpaidInvoices() if it does
+This service will check whether the date matches the payment date and call the billingService.processUnpaidInvoices() if it does

 *AntaeusApp*